Alcoa: Environmental record

+In February 1999, Alcoa cleaned soils and sediment contaminated with polychlorinated biphenyls (PCB) and lead at the York Oil federal Superfund site in Moira, New York, in accordance with the Environmental Protection Agency.
+The site, a former waste oil recycling storage facility, accepted waste oil from several companies, including Alcoa.
+The facility was improperly managed and operated, and as a result, soils on the York Oil Property and nearby wetlands sediments and groundwater were contaminated.
+The United States Environmental Protection Agency (EPA) issued a Superfund Unilateral Order on December 31, 1998, requiring Alcoa to excavate, treat and dispose of the contaminated wetlands sediments.

-The Political Economy Research Institute ranks Alcoa 15th among corporations emitting airborne pollutants in the United States.
-The ranking is based on the quantity (13 million pounds in 2005) and toxicity of the emissions.
-In April 2003, Alcoa Inc. agreed to spend an estimated $330 million to install a new coal-fired power plant with state-of-the-art pollution controls to eliminate the vast majority of sulfur dioxide and nitrogen dioxide emissions from the power plant at Alcoa's aluminum production facility in Rockdale, Texas.
+In April 2003, Alcoa Inc. agreed to spend an estimated $330 million to install a new coal-fired power plant with pollution controls to eliminate the vast majority of sulfur dioxide and nitrogen dioxide emissions from the power plant at Alcoa's aluminum production facility in Rockdale, Texas.
 The settlement was the ninth case the Bush administration pursued to bring the coal-fired power plant industry into full compliance with the Clean Air Act.
 Alcoa was unlawfully operating at the Rockdale facility since it overhauled the Rockdale power plant without installing necessary pollution controls and without first obtaining proper permits required by "New Source Review" program of the Clean Air Act.

-In February 1999, Alcoa cleaned soils and sediment contaminated with polychlorinated biphenyls (PCB) and lead at the York Oil federal Superfund site in Moira, New York, in accordance with the Environmental Protection Agency.
-The site, a former waste oil recycling storage facility, accepted waste oil from a number of companies, including Alcoa.
-The facility was improperly managed and operated and, as a result, soils on the York Oil Property and nearby wetlands sediments and groundwater were contaminated.
-The United States Environmental Protection Agency (EPA) issued a Superfund Unilateral Order on December 31, 1998, requiring Alcoa to excavate, treat and dispose of the contaminated wetlands sediments.
+In 2008, the Political Economy Research Institute ranked Alcoa 15th among corporations emitting airborne pollutants in the United States.
+The ranking is based on the quantity (13 million pounds in 2005) and toxicity of the emissions.
+More recently Alcoa ranked first in the United States even though they had reduced their emissions to less than 5 million pounds in 2014.
+Alcoa's most recently published ranking has dropped to 72nd based on 2020 data.

 Operations by country

 Jamaica

 Alcoa formed the Alcoa Minerals of Jamaica subsidiary on the island in 1959, shipping their first load of bauxite in 1963 from Rocky Point.
-Later in 1972, Alcoa established a 500,000 tonne per year refinery where they process bauxite into alumina.
-They have continued to upgrade the plant through the years and its now capable 1,425,000 tonnes per year.
-In 1988 the Jamaican government gained a 50% share in the subsidiary and renamed the operation to Jamalco, Alcoa being the managing partner.
-Expansion of the operation in 2007 resulted in Alcoa owning a total of 55% of the operation.
-Alcoa continues to mine bauxite in the Jamaican parishes of Clarendon and Manchester while competitors' operations take place in nearby parishes.
+Later in 1972, Alcoa established a 500,000 tonne per year refinery that processes bauxite into alumina.
+They have continued to upgrade the plant through the years, and it is now capable of 1,425,000 tonnes per year.
+In 1988, the Jamaican government gained a 50% share in the subsidiary and renamed the operation to Jamalco, Alcoa being the managing partner.
+Expansion of the operation in 2007 resulted in Alcoa owning 55% of the operation.
+Alcoa continues to mine bauxite in the Jamaican parishes of Clarendon and Manchester, while competitors' operations occur in nearby parishes.